GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ## II.
 Main Pipeline
 ### Step1: run "PreprocessingScript_step1.sh"
+The following 4 procedures are included in this step.
 #### 1. Slice time correction: optional for long TRs (e.g., TR>=1s)
 #### 2. Motion correction: (motions are corrected to its mean)
     Generate 3 plots in each data folder, "EPI_mc_rot.png", "EPI_mc_trans.png", and "EPI_mc_disp.png".